shakacode/react-webpack-rails-tutorial/README.md

 # Bootstrap integration
 Notice that Bootstrap Sass is installed as both a gem and an npm package.
-When running the Rails app, the bootstrap-sass gem assets are loaded directly through the asset pipeline without passing through Webpack.
+When running the Rails app, the bootstrap-sass gem assets are loaded directly through the asset pipeline without goign through Webpack.
-See app/assets/application.css.scss.
+See `app/assets/application.css.scss`.
 On the other hand when running the Webpack dev server, the bootrap-sass npm assets are loaded through Webpack (with help of the bootstrap-sass-loader).
-See webpack/webpack.hot.config.js.
+See `webpack/webpack.hot.config.js`.

-Bootstrap can be customized by hand-picking which modules to load and/or overwriting some of the Sass variables defined by the frameworks.
+Bootstrap can be customized by hand-picking which modules to load and/or overwriting some of the Sass variables defined by the framework.

 ## Bootstrap modules customization